 CymaBay Therapeutics, Inc. (the "Company" or "CymaBay") is a biopharmaceutical company focused on developing therapies to treat metabolic diseases with high unmet medical need, including serious rare and orphan disorders.
 The Company's lead product candidate, arhalofenate, is being developed for the treatment of gout.
-The Company's second product candidate, MBX-8025, is being considered for the treatment of certain orphan diseases.
+The Company's second product candidate, MBX-8025, is being developed for the treatment of certain orphan diseases, including homozygous familial hypercholesterolemia (HoFH) and primary biliary cirrhosis (PBC).
 The Company was incorporated in Delaware in October 1988 as Transtech Corporation.
 The Company's headquarters and operations are located in Newark, California and it operates in one segment.